First-year political science and international relations majors can talk with peer mentors about topics related to academic or student life.

-Jaden is a third-year student from Iowa Falls, Iowa.
-He is studying Political Science and English & Creative Writing with plans to attend law school after graduation.
-Outside of serving as a peer mentor, he serves as the Internal Affairs chair for the Undergraduate Student Government, the Associate Director for Hawk the Vote, and as an RA for the Political Matters community in Catlett Residence Hall.
-He is also an active member of the university Honors and Presidential Scholar programs.
+JB is a third-year student studying Political Science and English & Creative Writing with plans to attend law school after graduation.
+He is originally from Iowa Falls, Iowa.
+Outside of peer mentoring for the Political Science department, he serves as the Internal Affairs chair for the Undergraduate Student Government, the Executive Director for Hawk the Vote, and as an RA for the Political Matters living learning community in Catlett Residence Hall.
+In addition, he is an active member of the University Honors and Presidential Scholar programs.
 If not working on academics or student organizations, you can probably find him reading, writing, or traveling somewhere new.

 Maddie is a third-year student from West Des Moines, Iowa.
 She studies Political Science and Economics on the pre-law track with an interest in international relations.
 Outside the classroom, Maddie remains involved in faculty research, the Honors Writing Fellow Program, and the Phi Alpha Delta Pre-law Fraternity.
 Previously, she also studied politics of the European Union in Europe as well as interned on Capitol Hill.
 In her free time, Maddie loves staying active, traveling, and trying new things.
 She looks forward to meeting and connecting with other Political Science students.

 Yunseo is a senior double majoring in Political Science and Ethics & Public Policy; minoring in French; and obtaining certificates in Social Science Analytics and International Business.
 She works as Basic Needs Manager of the University of Iowa, directing the Food Pantry at Iowa, the Clothing Closet at Iowa, and other basic needs operations on campus.
 Yunseo’s research interests include domestic politics and judicial advocacy.
-She is a research assistant for Prof. Dietrich’s NSF AI lab on the evolution of political advertising, Professor Lai’s Diplomacy Lab, and Professor Boehmke’s Iowa Policy and Opinion Lab (IPOL).
-Her other commitments include acting as a TA for Honors Primetime and first-year seminars, President of the Korean Conversation Group, and Peer Mentor for the Political Science Department.
-Yunseo hopes to pursue a career in law.
+She is a research assistant for Prof. Dietrich’s NSF AI lab on the evolution of political advertising and Prof. Boehmke’s Iowa Policy and Opinion Lab (IPOL).
+Her other commitments include President of the Korean Conversation Group and Peer Mentor for the Political Science Department.
+Yunseo will be attending law school in Fall 2024.

 Ryan Westhoff is a fourth-year student from Cedar Falls majoring in Political Science and Ethics & Public Policy with a concentration in Philosophy.
 He plans on attending law school after graduation and is involved with the Center for Human Rights and the Phi Alpha Delta Pre-Law Fraternity.
 Previously, Ryan has worked in leadership with Undergraduate Student Government and University Democrats as well as interning with the Iowa Attorney General’s Office.
 He is excited to meet students and help them pursue their goals on campus and beyond.